darwinanddavis/DataPortfolio/index.md

 	</p>
 </center>

 I like my data diverse, my methods (somewhat) clean, my analyses reproducible, and my outputs open access.

+I'm project manager for data and visualisation within the Visual Stories Team at The Age in Melbourne, Australia, where I apply data analysis, open source programming, dataviz, and mapping to build data-driven stories and digital content in the media landscape spanning environmental to politics to economics.

-I’m a computational modeller using open source programming, mapping, and my own research tools to crack diverse data analysis problems, from simulation modelling of human disease to biosecurity and spatial risk mapping.
+As a past research scientist and computational modeller at Emory in Atlanta, USA, and the Centre of Excellence for Biosecurity Risk Analysis, Melbourne, I worked on diverse research problems from simulation modelling of human disease to biosecurity and spatial risk mapping.

 I also freelance in data viz/analysis and copy-editing/proofing, teach programming in 'R', co-run a digital design studio, and dabble in e-commerce.

 The header tabs show my current projects, publications, and presentations.
 Below are links to my digital footprint.
 Hit me on any of my channels for consulting, collabs, source code, or to chat about all things data.

 <p style="color: #FF7E7E; font-size:150%">
 	Topics